 Food scientists determine the quality and properties of foods including the nutritive value, flavour, palatability, colour, texture and storage life of foods using sensory testing, biochemistry and microbiology techniques.
 Food technologists apply their knowledge of food science to operate, design and manage the facilities and equipment involved in the processing and storage of foods.

 Food scientists and technologists are also involved in the research and development of new food products and new technologies in the processing of foods.

 There is a high and growing demand for graduates of food science and technology in a range of professional areas including food quality assurance, research and development of new products and new processing technologies, microbiology, technical consulting, and sales and marketing.
 Potential employers include: food suppliers and manufacturers, beverage manufacturers, supermarket chains, hospitals, airlines, wine companies, teaching institutions, commonwealth and state research laboratories.

 Graduates work as food chemists, research specialists, product developers, food microbiologists, quality control technologists process engineers, marketing specialists, teachers.
 They may be found in agricultural research, hospitals and health agencies, analytical laboratories, food suppliers and manufacturers of staple or pre-prepared foods, marketing and sales, supermarket chains, airlines and wine companies.
 Employment prospects are high, both in Australia and overseas.

-Food science research Our overarching emphasis is on developing food products with improved functional, nutritional and health quality attributes that match the global markets demand – healthy land, healthy people, improving food security.
+Food science courses and research Our overarching emphasis is on developing food products with improved functional, nutritional and health quality attributes that match the global markets demand – healthy land, healthy people, improving food security.